 Configuration (Properties) refers to the set of and access to writeable and readable properties, with and without side effects, within the worker.
 This is the typical “register file” configuration pattern in many IP designs.
-Components may also implement their own worker-specific specialized control schemes by read and/or write side effects within the configuration property space.
+Components may also implement their own worker-specific specialized control schemes by read and/or write side effects within the configuration property space (although this is discouraged since it requires more complex, worker-specific control software).
 WCI provides the interface to access a worker's configuration properties at run time.

 The worker is responsible for the mechanism, which might be an array of registers with write-enable logic and read-back multiplexers.
 If required or desired by a given worker implementation, properties may be smaller than 32 bits (i.e. 8 or 16), and “packed” with multiple 8 or 16-bit properties in the same 32 bit word.
 All properties must appear in the configuration “space” on their natural boundaries (see the “force_aligned” semantic in the OCP specification).
 If a property value is larger than 32 bits, then when the control software changes it, the first 32-bit word of the property value is written last, so that the worker knows when the entire value has been updated via the WCI.